-"Yes; the Inkoosi, the chief, my father, saw my face at the place of the Little Hand"--that is, Isandhlwana--"on the day before the battle."
+"Yes; the Inkoosi, the chief, my father, saw my face at the place of the Little Hand "-that is, Isandhlwana-" on the day before the battle."

 Then I remembered.
-I was one of Lord Chelmsford's guides in that unlucky Zulu War, and had the good fortune to leave the camp in charge of some wagons on the day before the battle.
-While I was waiting for the cattle to be inspanned I fell into conversation with this man, who held some small command among the native auxiliaries, and he had expressed to me his doubts as to the safety of the camp.
+I was one of Lord Chelmsford's guides in that unlucky Zulu War, and took part in the battle, which I had the good fortune to survive.
+I will say nothing about it here, indeed the subject is painful to me.
+On the day before it happened, however, I fell into conversation with this man, who held some small command among the native auxiliaries, and he had expressed to me his doubts as to the safety of the camp.
 At the time I told him to hold his tongue, and leave such matters to wiser heads; but afterwards I thought of his words.